 The high voting shares are held by Laurin Hahn and Jona Christians, two of our founders and management board members.
-As of June 10, 2022, Laurin Hahn held approximately 37.87% and Jona Christians held approximately 34.08% of our total voting rights.
+Following this offering, Laurin Hahn will hold approximately 37.73% and Jona Christians will hold approximately 33.96% of our total voting rights (assuming the exercise in full of the underwriters' option to purchase additional ordinary shares from us).
 This concentration of ownership may discourage, delay or prevent a change in control of our Company, which could deprive our other shareholders of an opportunity to receive a premium for their ordinary shares as part of a sale of our Company and might ultimately affect the market price of our ordinary shares.
 This concentrated control will limit your ability to influence corporate matters that holders of ordinary shares may view as beneficial.
 In addition, certain index providers, such as S&P Dow Jones or FTSE Russell, view multi-class shares critically and have amended their rules so that companies with multi-class shares will no longer be added to their indexes.